radiant64/mintpl/README.md

 - Not built for speed or continuous operation -- this is a "batch job" language.
 - Small -- at the time of writing a static release build of the entire library is well below 32 KiB.
+- Text encoding agnostic (for all eight bit text formats with null termination, including UTF-8).
 - Simple syntax:
   - Substitution: `[generator>arguments]`
     This invokes `generator`, which is a named function that is implementation